 What are the minimum scores required on the IELTS?

 A minimum BAND score of at least 7 on a 9-point scale is required for admission.
 Official scores must be sent by mail directly from IELTS to the graduate program.

 Letters of recommendation must be submitted electronically through the online application.
 Once the online application is submitted, it will automatically notify the referee and provide them with instructions on how to submit their letter.
 Hard copies of letters of recommendation will not be reviewed.

 How many letters of recommendation can I submit?

 Three letters of recommendation are required to complete your application.
 We are unable to accept more than three letters of recommendation, and an application with less than three letters of recommendation will be considered incomplete and will not be reviewed.

 Do all letter writers need to be from academic sources?

-Three letters of recommendation, at least two from professors or instructors who are familiar with the applicant’s academic potential, are required.
+It is highly recommended that at least two letters of recommendation are from professors or instructors who are familiar with the applicant’s academic potential.

-How many international Master’s degree students are typically admitted?
+How many international students are typically admitted to the Master’s degree program?

-I am an international student and have questions, where should I go?
+I am an international student and have questions about my visa, where should I go?